Is Zcash Safe?

 What are the biggest red flags for Zcash?

 Hindenrank's retail-focused risk audit flagged: Zcash's zk-SNARK privacy system is mathematically complex.
 A 2019 vulnerability disclosure revealed a bug that could have allowed unlimited undetectable token creation within shielded pools.
 The bug was patched without being exploited, and the newer Orchard protocol eliminates the trusted setup, but the complexity of the cryptography means similar undiscovered vulnerabilities cannot be ruled out.
 Privacy features have caused exchange delistings and restrictions in South Korea, Japan, and other jurisdictions.
 Over 30% of ZEC supply is now in shielded pools, increasing the protocol's regulatory profile.
-If major global regulators classify privacy coins as non-compliant, ZEC liquidity could decline significantly.
+The SEC closed its Zcash investigation without enforcement action in January 2026, and Grayscale filed for a spot ZEC ETF in May 2026, but non-US regulatory risk remains active.
 The development fund (20% of block rewards) reduces miner revenue compared to Bitcoin-like chains.
 After the November 2024 halving (reward now 1.5625 ZEC), the combined effect puts pressure on the security budget.
-The lockbox portion (12% of rewards) accumulates funds without a current withdrawal mechanism.
+The lockbox portion (12% of rewards) accumulates funds without a current withdrawal mechanism, though ZIP 1016 coinholder voting is in internal testing with a governance poll expected in June 2026.

 Should beginners deposit into Zcash?